vorth/electron-threejs-example/README.md

 So first what is *electron* ?
 This is the new name of *atom-shell*.
-It is the 'plateform' under which [atom editor](https://atom.io/) is running.
+It is the 'platform' under which [atom editor](https://atom.io/) is running.
 It is has been introduced [in this post on atom blog](http://blog.atom.io/2015/04/23/electron.html).
 It is a very new way to build native application.
 Under the hood, electron is running chromium and node.js.